bluecurrent/HomeAssistantAPI/docs/source/documentation/api-package-documentation.md

 Throws WebsocketException if object_name is None.

+Throws WebsocketException if message is an ERROR object.

 Ignore messages with "RECEIVED" in object_name and no error and HELLO.

 Operative is ignored because if it is successful ch_status will also be received.

-Throws WebsocketException if message has an error code.

 Call util methods based on object_name.